 Each Warrant entitles the holder thereof to purchase one share of Common Stock at a price of \$11.50 per whole share.
 We will not issue fractional shares.
 The Warrants will become exercisable 30 days following the completion of the Business Combination and will expire five years after the consummation of the Business Combination.
 However, except as set forth below, no Warrants will be exercisable for cash unless we have an effective and current registration statement covering the shares of Common Stock issuable upon exercise of the warrants and a current prospectus relating to such shares.
-Notwithstanding the foregoing, if a registration statement covering the Common Stock issuable upon exercise of the Warrants is not effective within 90 days from the consummation of the Business Combination, warrant holders may, until such time as there is an effective registration statement and during any period when we shall have failed to maintain an effective registration statement, exercise the Warrants on a cashless basis pursuant to the exemption from registration provided by Section 3(a)(9) of the Securities Act, provided that such exemption is available.
-If an exemption from registration is not available, holders will not be able to exercise their Warrants on a cashless basis.
+Notwithstanding the foregoing, if a registration statement covering the Common Stock issuable upon exercise of the Warrants is not effective within 90 days from the consummation of the Business Combination, warrant holders may, until such time as there is an effective registration statement and during any period when we shall have failed to maintain an effective registration statement, exercise the Warrants on a cashless basis pursuant to the exemption from registration is not available, holders will not be able to exercise their Warrants on a cashless basis.
 The Warrants will expire five years after the completion of the Business Combination at 5:00 p.m., Eastern Standard Time.